 \section{Abstract}

-In this paper, we prove Deligne's conjecture on the algebraicity of critical values of symmetric power $L$-functions associated to modular forms of weight greater than four.
-We also prove new cases of Blasius' conjecture on the algebraicity of critical values of tensor product $L$-functions associated to modular forms, and an algebraicity result on critical values of Rankin--Selberg $L$-functions for $\GL_n \times \GL_2$ in the unbalanced case, which extends the previous results of Furusawa and Morimoto for ${\rm SO}(V) \times \GL_2$.
-These are applications of our main result on the algebraicity of ratios of special values of Rankin--Selberg $L$-functions.
+In this paper, we prove Deligne's conjecture on the algebraicity of the critical values of symmetric power $L$-functions associated with modular forms of weight at least 5.
+We also establish new cases of Blasius' conjecture on the algebraicity of the critical values of tensor product $L$-functions associated with modular forms.
+Additionally, we prove an algebraicity result for the critical values of Rankin--Selberg $L$-functions for $\GL_n \times \GL_2$ in the unbalanced case, which extends the previous results of Furusawa and Morimoto for ${\rm SO}(V) \times \GL_2$.
+These results are applications of our main theorem on the algebraicity of cross ratios of special values of Rankin--Selberg $L$-functions.